Twilio is an API (Application Programming Interface) for Messaging, Voice, Video, and Authentication.

 Twilio also transcends a number of traditional industry categories, which makes its documentation even more interesting.

-Twilio is business-to-business (B2B) so it needs to appeal to whole teams or even large companies with significant budget to invest.
+Twilio is business-to-business (B2B) so it needs to appeal to whole teams or even large companies with a significant budget to invest.
 The company’s business model is also business-to-developer (B2D).
 This means Twilio must also appeal to the individual developers actively working with its system.

 Twilio’s knowledge base